Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 If you're using Celestia as your DA layer, you can follow the instructions at the end of this document to set up a local full node, or connect to a remote node.
-Whichever option you pick, simply place the connection information in the `rollup_config.toml` file and it will be automatically picked up by the node implementation.
+Whichever option you pick, simply place the URL and authentication token in the `rollup_config.toml` file and it will be automatically picked up by the node implementation.

 ### Step 2: Initialize the State Transition Function

 The next step is to initialize your state transition function.
-If it implements the StateTransitionRunner interface, you can use that for easy initialization.
+If it implements the [StateTransitionRunner](../../rollup-interface/src/state_machine/stf.rs) interface, you can use that for easy initialization.

 ```rust
 let mut stf_runner = NativeAppRunner::<Risc0Host>::new(rollup_config);